codeforbtv/expunge-vt/README_DEVELOPER.md

 * npm run build:watch works
 * Fix images in components/popup.vue
-* Create a eseparate components/filings.vue and somehow get filings.js to use the right app (filings Or popup) based on... presence of a div??
+* Create a separate components/filings.vue and somehow get filings.js to use the right app (filings Or popup) based on... presence of a div??
 * Move shared code between components/popup.vue and components/filings.vue so its imported instead of duplicated